Prospective Students, Graduate Certificate in Women’s Studies

 Applications for the certificate program are considered twice per year: for fall admission, applications must be received by April 15; for spring admission, applications must be received by November 15.
-Applications are available in the Women’s Studies Department 2101 Woods Hall, University of Maryland College Park, MD 20742-7415.
-Applications may also be downloaded here.
+Download an application here.
+Applications are also available in the Women’s Studies Department 2101 Woods Hall, University of Maryland College Park, MD 20742-7415.

 Certificate Program Application

 In addition to the application form, your application packet must include the following materials:

 - A copy of official transcripts of work completed to date, both graduate and undergraduate.

 - Brief biographical statement and statement of purpose.
 Discuss those aspects of your personal history that relate to the development of your interest in Women’s Studies and explain the relevance of a Women’s Studies Certificate to your intellectual and professional goals